ellysh/video-game-bots/ClickerBots/protection.md

         endif
     endif
 ```
 The `gCounter` is incremented and `gActionIndex` reset to zero in this case.
-After these actions our algorithm is ready to analyze next sequence of the player's actions.
+After these steps, our algorithm is ready to analyze next sequence of the player's actions.
 When the key sequence defined in `gActionTemplate` list is repeated three times, the protection system concludes that player uses a bot application.
 The `gCounter` variable equals to 3 and a message box with the "Clicker bot detected!" text is displayed in this case.
 Then `Reset` function is called and  the protection system becomes ready to detect a bot again.

 You can launch the `ActionSequenceProtection.au3` and `RandomDelayBot.au3` scripts.
-New protection system is able to detect the bot with random delays between simulated actions.
+The new protection system is able to detect the bot with random delays between simulated actions.

 This approach can lead sometimes to wrong decisions.
 This means that protection system detects a bot application when actually the player repeats the same actions without any bot.
 To reduce a possibility of false decisions, you can increase threshold value for `gCounter`:
 ```AutoIt